 America's White Saviors (Goldberg)

-The first two readings this week focus on two groups that have increasingly shaped elite culture over the last century: white-collar women, and the "bourgeois bohemian” class (aka bobos).
-The central importance of gender in driving ideological polarization is also summarized in the graphic below (taken from here).
+The first reading this week provides an alternative (but complementary) perspective of wokeness as downstream of the feminization of white-collar jobs.
+The central importance of gender in relation to ideological polarization is also summarized in the graphic below (taken from here).

 Main readings: